Julia-Wagner/PipeTracker/README.md

 ## **Basket**

-In my wireframes, I called this page **Cart**.
+In my wireframes and User Stories I called this page **Cart**.
 However, after showing the application to some people, I noticed that this name might be confusing, as there is nothing to buy on this page.
 I changed the name to **Basket**, to indicate that it is a place to collect stock items before adding them to a delivery note.
 This is due to my customer telling me, that he will have lots of stock items to add to a delivery note at once.
 So choosing a delivery note for each item would be a lot of extra steps, especially when there are many delivery notes.
 So the basket can be used as a collection to quickly add each stock item and when finished, the delivery note can be chosen and the stock items are added to it.

 ![Basket](docs/screenshots/basket.png)\
 *Basket*